sumedhkhodke/sumedhkhodke.github.io/index.md

 # Sumedh Khodke

-**Actively seeking Summer 2022 internships in Data Science and Machine Learning**
+**Actively seeking research opportunities and summer internships in Data Science and Machine Learning**

-I'm a **Data Science** graduate student at [University at Buffalo](https://www.buffalo.edu/) graduating in December 2022.
-Previously used to work as a **SWE in ML** at a growth stage startup in India with a total experience of 2.5yrs.
+I'm a **Data Science graduate student** at **SUNY University at Buffalo** graduating in December 2022.
+Previously worked as a **ML SWE** at a growth stage startup with a total experience of 2.5yrs.
 I like to work in the sphere of intersection of **machine learning** and **software engineering** stuff with special interests in **Natural Language Processing**.

 **Technical Skills**